ProjectEvergreen/www.greenwoodjs.dev/src/pages/guides/ecosystem/vitest.md

 ## Resource Plugins

-If you're using one of Greenwood's [resource plugins](/docs/plugins/), you'll want to update the _vitest.config.js_ file so we can create a custom transformation plugin that can leverage Greenwood's plugins to automatically handle custom transformations.
+If you're using one of Greenwood's [resource plugins](/docs/plugins/), you'll want to update the _vitest.config.js_ file with a plugin that can leverage Greenwood's plugins to automatically handle custom transformations.

 For example, if you're using Greenwood's [Raw Plugin](https://github.com/ProjectEvergreen/greenwood/tree/master/packages/plugin-import-raw), you'll need to create a wrapping Vite plugin to handle this transformation.